 – The Wall Street Journal

 Getting the work of your employees noticed is a managerial responsibility.
-But most of us aren’t familiar with the kind of dynamics remote work poses.
+But most of us aren’t familiar with the kind of dynamics remote work introduces.

-Here are a dozen ways to give employees the virtual visibility they deserve:
+Here are a dozen ways to improve career advancement by giving employees the virtual visibility they deserve.

 1. Provide frequent updates to all of your team about what’s happening higher up the organizational ladder so that everyone’s aware of priorities and expectations and can align their own priorities and expectations accordingly.

 2. Know what your people are doing so you can be their advocate.
 Keep regular one-on-one Sync-Ups with every member of your team.
 Hold daily or weekly team stand-ups where everyone has the opportunity to report their biggest accomplishment since the last gathering.
 Have some kind of system in place to track task progress (and to keep records for easy retrieval and sharing purposes).

 3. Invite team members to applaud the exemplary efforts of their colleagues and others elsewhere in the organization.
 Send a note of congratulatory recognition.
 Forward these compliments and any other glowing reviews to HR, your management peers and superiors.

 4. Find out if anyone on your team wants to take on more or different work.
 If someone shows an interest and has the aptitude and bandwidth to tackle more than their usual work, invite them to help you out with tasks that will broaden their exposure and experience of the organization.

 5. Identify opportunities for individuals to strut their stuff, for instance, attending meetings outside of those directly connected to their immediate team, or giving presentations to different groups, departments, managers, divisions and geographic regions.
 Steer employees toward industry webinars, podcasts and other events where they can showcase their expertise.